 If you’re having trouble drifting off into dreamland, you might want to consider adopting a more regular bedtime routine.
 Taking part in the same behaviors before bed can help tell your body it’s time to rest.
-For best results, avoid activities that cause stress or excitement and refrain from using phones and other brightly lit devices before bed.
+For best results, get a comfortable mattress and avoid activities that cause stress or excitement and refrain from using phones and other brightly lit devices before bed.

 An afternoon nap might sound like fun, but the truth is it can affect your ability to fall asleep later that night.
 While there’s usually nothing wrong with taking a quick power nap, it’s best to avoid sleeping for an hour or so in the afternoon.